 After the end of the plan year, the Human Resources Committee determines the extent to which the targeted corporate pre-tax earnings objective has been achieved.
 A bonus pool for all corporate management employees in the bonus plan is then established by multiplying (a) an amount equal to the specific percentage of salary hypothetically payable to each individual in the plan based on the objective achieved, by (b) each individual's salary.
 These amounts are then added to create a corporate bonus pool.
-If the Human Resources Committee determines that a minimum pre-tax earnings target was not achieved, then no bonus pool is established and no bonuses are payable unless an exception were to be approved by the Human Resources Committee because of unusual circumstances.
-No such exceptions to the corporate plan have been approved in the last three years.
+If the Human Resources Committee determines that a minimum pre-tax earnings target was not achieved, then no bonus pool is established and no bonuses are payable unless an exception were to be approved by the Human Resources Committee been approved in the last three years.
 If an exception were approved, it would be a subjective decision by the Human Resources Committee.